5 best overnight cloth diapers for heavy wetters

 We use Amazon affiliate links and may receive a small commission on purchases

 You already have the little one at home (or is about to arrive) and you should have a shelf ready to go stocking up diapers, because if something is certain, you will need them.
-That is reason we select the best cloth diapers for newborns, where you can find items of the best quality, at reasonable prices.
+That is reason we select the best overnight cloth diapers for heavy wetters, where you can find items of the best quality, at reasonable prices.
 That’s why you need to know which are the best diapers for baby boy and girl in the market.
 We tell you in brief.

 CHARLIE BANANA CLOTH DIAPERS

 BAMBINO MIO CLOTH DIAPERS

 Taking into account the large number of diapers that your baby will use, perhaps you are considering buying cloth diapers, which not only occupy less, but also have other important advantages, such as savings or drastically reducing the waste generated by caring for your baby.
 Think that, approximately, for every thousand uses of the diaper, the classic disposables produce 200 kg of waste while the reusable ones only 27 kg.

 In addition, personally I find them much more beautiful than the typical whites, with that artificial plastic touch.